makrai/notes/zarriess21-decoding-survey.md

 ## 4.2 methods that diversify beam search

-* candidates are often similar to each other, i.e., expansions of the same candidate from the previous step of beam search
+* candidates are often similar to each other, ie, expansions of the same candidate from the previous step of beam search
 * diverse beam search
   scores similarities of candidates or groups beam histories